 This program focuses on early intervention services that reduce suicide risk and depression.
 Cognitive Behavioral Therapy (CBT) for Late-Life Depression is an active, directive, time-limited, and structured problem-solving approach program.
 It includes specific modifications for older adults experiencing symptoms of depression.
-The intervention includes strategies to facilitate learning within this population such as repeated presentation of information using different modalities, slower rates of presentation, and greater use of practice along with structure in modeling behavior.
-Clients are taught to identify, monitor, and ultimately challenge negative thoughts about themselves or their situations and redevelop them to be more adaptive and flexible thoughts.
-Emphasis is also placed on teaching clients to monitor and increase pleasant events in their daily lives using behavioral treatment procedures.
-The intervention consists of up to 20 (approximately 60-minute) sessions, following structured manual.
+The intervention includes strategies to facilitate learning within this population such as repeated presentation of information using different modalities, slower rates of presentation, and greater use of practice along with 120 structure in modeling behavior.
+Clients are taught to identify, monitor, and participants ultimately challenge negative thoughts about themselves or their were situations and redevelop them to be more adaptive and flexible served by the CBTLLD thoughts.
+Emphasis is also placed on teaching clients to monitor and program increase pleasant events in their daily lives using behavioral treatment procedures.
+The intervention consists of up to 20 (approximately 60-minute) sessions, following a structured manual.